 It's a long way from Leipzig to Egypt, but the University of Leipzig's Egyptian Museum is conveniently located in Leipzig's city center.
 (In 2009, when this page was written, the museum was occupying temporary quarters during renovation.)

 Educators should make time for a visit to the School Museum, which covers three eras in the history of Leipzig schools (including schools during the time of the GDR).

-For more information about museums in Leipzig, see the Museums and Art Collections page of the tourist office's Web site.
+For more information about museums in Leipzig, see the city's official Museums and Art Collections listings in English.